Skip to main content

 git clone https://github.com/open-uem/openuem-docker

-2. Create a .env file with environment variables to be used
+2. Create .env file with environment variables

 Use the file named .env-example file to create a .env file